fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 > <i>Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: <strong>premature optimization is the root of all evil.</strong></i>

-Facebook's [DataLoader](https://github.com/facebook/dataloader) library offers a good solution for the n+1 problem among other issues.
+GraphQL Foundation's [DataLoader](https://github.com/graphql/dataloader) library offers a good solution for the n+1 problem among other issues.
 More about using DataLoader with Apollo server [here](https://www.robinwieruch.de/graphql-apollo-server-tutorial/#graphql-server-data-loader-caching-batching) and [here](http://www.petecorey.com/blog/2017/08/14/batching-graphql-queries-with-dataloader/).

 ### Epilogue